nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 * The credential has not been revoked.
 * The credential has not expired.

-The credentials contain the policy and allowed resources that MUST be checked when the actor accesses the resources.
+The credentials contain the policy and allowed resources.
+It MUST be verified that the actor's request conforms to the specified policy and only requests allowed resources.

-The **vcs** field is not needed when actor and custodian ar the same.
+The **vcs** field is not needed when actor and custodian are the same.

 **5.2.1.8.
 Subject validation**